lorisleiva/laravel-deployer/docs/basic-configurations.md

 You should end up with a `deploy.php` file at the root of your project.

 **:fire: Pro tips:**
-* Runing `php artisan deploy your.hostname.com -a`, will set you up with everything without asking you any questions.
+* Runing `php artisan deploy:init your.hostname.com -a`, will set you up with everything without asking you any questions.
 * Using the `-f` option will optimize the configuration file for servers that are maintained by Laravel Forge.
 * You can combine the two above.